LucasRolim7/Thinny/_posts/2016-05-27-first-post.md

 ---
 layout: post
 title: "First Post"
-quote: "Thinny reaches a new version, with mobile support and some other cool features."
+quote: "Architecture continually informs and is informed by its modes of representation and construction"
 image:
-      url: lucasrolim7.github.io/media/2014-02-27-hello-cosette/cover_2.jpg
+      url: /media/SCENE_4.jpg
 video: false
 comments: true
 ---